Node-Red provides both an MQTT subscribe (input) and publish (output) node.

 The default keep alive is 60 secs and clean session is False.
 It is normal to enable clean sessions.

-This lets you configure a use a user name and password for the connection.
+This lets you configure a user name and password for the connection.

 Whether you need a username/password for the connection is determined by the MQTT broker.